How to vote on The X Factor 2018

 In the first weekend of the live shows, TWO acts will be sent home.
 The act with the lowest number of votes will be immediately eliminated from the show, with the next bottom two performers having to compete in a sing-off to stay in the competition.

 The judges will decide which of these two acts will remain.
-However, if they can’t agree the public will be asked to vote again.
+However, if they can’t agree, the leaving performer will be determined by the original public vote.

 Votes cost 35p plus any network access charge.
 Votes in the app are free.